d-klotz/flutter-giphy-search/README.md

-# flutter_gif_finder
+# flutter_giphy_search

-A Flutter app that finds gifs
+A Flutter app to find and share gifs

 ## Getting Started